DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ## Overview

-The Datadog plugin for the IntelliJ Platform (IDEA and GoLand) helps you to improve software performance by providing meaningful code-level insights in the IDE based on real-time observability data.
+The Datadog plugin for the IntelliJ Platform is available for IDEA, GoLand, and PyCharm.
+It helps you improve software performance by providing meaningful code-level insights directly in the IDE based on real-time observability data.

 {{< img src="/developers/ide_integrations/idea/overview1.png" alt="The Datadog tool window open in IDEA" style="width:100%;" >}}